 Tu Vavau is the extensive open area that greets people upon their arrival at Vaitape Quay.
 This public place is the theatre of a most fascinating story.

 Mt Pahia, photographed above behind Vaitape’s prominent Evangelic (Protestant) Temple, provides a magnificent backdrop to the town.
-The name Mt Pahia stems from the Tahitian ‘pai’ha’ signifying ‘what has been hit’ in reference to the legend that the mountain’s shape was formed by the masive hit from the god Marama in a moment of great rage.
+The name Mt Pahia stems from the Tahitian ‘pai’ha’ signifying ‘what has been hit’.
+It’s a reference to the legend that the mountain’s shape was formed by the massive hit from the god Marama in a moment of great rage.

-I hope this made your visit to Vaitape all the more enjoyable!
+I hope this helpful travel guide makes your visit to Vaitape all the more enjoyable!